Delmic SPARC CL image of Zircon

 Cathodoluminescence spectroscopy for nanoscale optics, geology, and materials science - An Introduction and Applications.

-We hope you attended our webinar on CL, co-hosted by Delmic and Nanoscience Instruments.
+See the Cathodoluminescence webinar on our Vimeo channel, co-hosted by Delmic and Nanoscience Instruments.
 Dr. S. Meuret from the Polman group at FOM-Institute AMOLF joined us as our guest speaker to discuss time-resolved CL imaging.